KaveIO/AmbariKave/deployment/cloudbreak/README.md

 }
 ```
 The relevant fields are:
-* **credentialId** - ID of the cloudbreak credential to be used when deploying the infrastructure.
-  * NOTE: To get a list of all credentials configured in Cloudbreak, log into the UI and navigate to: ```https://<CloudbreakIP>/credentials/account``` This will return a json list of all credentials configured.
-A more sphisticated method on setting the credentials is planned for future releases

-* **region** Name of the cloudprovider region in which the infrastructure will be created.
+* **region** Name of the cloud provider region in which the infrastructure will be created.
 * **networkId** ID of the network in which the cluster will be created.
   * NOTE: To get a list of all the networks configured in Cloudbreak, log into the UI and navigate to: ```https://<CloudbreakIP>/networks/account``` This will return a json list of all networks.
-A more sphisticated method on selecting the network is planned for future releases
+A more sophisticated method on selecting the network is planned for future releases

 ## Running the deployment script